Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Connection formula and Voros symbols

 To describe how the exact WKB solutions change, we consider special functions called \emph{Voros symbols} .
 Denote by $\tilde{P}, \tilde{P}_0$ and $\tilde{P}_\infty$ the pre-images of $P=P_0\cup P_\infty, P_0$ and $P_\infty$ under the projection map $\pi:\Sigma\to S$.
 Let $\gamma\in \mathrm{H}_1(\Sigma\setminus \tilde{P};\Z)$ and $\beta\in \mathrm{H}_1(\Sigma\setminus \tilde{P}_0,\tilde{P}_\infty;\Z)$, i.e. a path in $\Sigma\setminus \tilde{P}_0$ with endpoints in $\tilde{P}_\infty$.

 The \emph{Voros symbols} or \emph{period coordinates} associated to $\beta$ and $\gamma$ are defined to be

 Here, we use the exact WKB method to make sense of $W_\beta$ and $V_\gamma$.
-Note that the Voros symbols are well-defined since the integrant $s_{\text{odd}}^{reg}dz$ is invariant under the involution on $\Sigma$ (which is a ramified double cover of $S$).
-Especially important are the Voros symbols $V_\gamma$ where $\gamma$ is a cycle around a saddle trajectory, see \Cref{fig:Voros-symbols}.
+Note that the Voros symbols are well-defined since the integrant $s_{\text{odd}}^{\text{reg}}\D z$ is invariant under the involution on $\Sigma$ (which is a ramified double cover of $S$).
+Especially important are the Voros symbols $V_\gamma$ where $\gamma$ is a cycle around a saddle trajectory; see \Cref{fig:Voros-symbols}.

 The Voros symbols are coordinates on the space of flat connections.
-Under a flip, they change via the $\mathcal{X}$-mutation rule, see Equation \eqref{Eq:cluster-X-mutation} in \Cref{sec:Clusters}.
-Hence they can be identified with the \emph{Fock--Goncharov coordinates} for the $\mathrm{SL}_2(\mathbb{C})$-character variety, see \Cref{Sec:FockGoncharov}.
-This is the main result of \cite{iwaki2014exact}.
+Under a flip, they change via the $\mathcal{X}$-mutation rule (\Cref{Eq:cluster-X-mutation} in \Cref{sec:Clusters}).
+Hence they can be identified with the \emph{Fock--Goncharov coordinates} for the $\mathrm{SL}_2(\mathbb{C})$-character variety; see \Cref{Sec:FockGoncharov}.
+This is the main result of Iwaki--Nakanishi \cite{iwaki2014exact}.

 This stays conjecturally true in higher rank: it is known that Fock--Goncharov coordinates can be described by periods of a spectral curve.
 This spectral curve should be identical to the one appearing in the WKB method and the exact WKB solutions around special closed curves should be identified with the Fock--Goncharov coordinates.